Nursing

 - Led four new primary care training initiatives for over 60 nurse recruits

-- Again, this uses an action verb but furthermore, it describes exactly what the candidate provided (primary care training).
+- This also uses an action verb, but moreover, it specifies exactly what the candidate delivered (primary care training).

 - Supervised patient safety in the healthcare facility by developing risk reduction measures in the unit

-- Specific, relevant job duties demonstrate your skills to employers and can also help you get through the ATS; top marks for this one!
+- Specific, relevant job duties demonstrate your skills to employers and can also help you get past the ATS; top marks for this one!

 When preparing your CV, remember that no employer wants to waste time reading vague statements about your performance.
 Instead, they want to see supporting details.
 So, whenever you can, you should quantify your impact and achievements.